shajithayyil/blogslideshow/trunk/js/readme.txt

     * Free to use under GPL licence
     * Fully customizable using CSS
     * In 3 ports (pure JS, jQuery, YUI3)
+    * Also nice with images of different size

 GPL 3 license implies that you must make your further solutions based on BlogSlideShow available